roslyk/final-database-assignment/README.md

 ## A Laravel Database Project

-This is a small Laravel database project.
+This is a small Laravel database project that focuses on database migrations, model factories, model seeding and eloquent relationships (relationships between data models).
+The app allows the user to see all posts or the posts for a particular user.
+It is also possible to make a post, comment on a post and like a post.
+Bear in mind that this project is a bit basic.

 Check out this project!